Site Building

 Composer

-The PHP dependency manager used by Drupal, Drush, Drupal console, the Symfony framework and others.
+The PHP dependency manager used by Drupal, Drush, the Symfony framework and others.
 It is the preferred means of installing Drupal projects.
 See Section 3.5, “Using Composer to Download and Update Files” for more information.

 CMS